githubEdit

 Querying Storage

 You can query storage items by specifying the pallet and function (storage item name).
 Storage queries return the current value immediately without requiring transaction signing.
+You do not need --skip-confirm for read-only calls.
+If the storage item is a map, provide a key with --args.
+In interactive mode, leave the key blank to query all entries.
+For composite map keys, you can pass tuple-style arguments (for example (ASSET_ID,ACCOUNT)), or provide each key part in order.

 Reading Constants